Those preconceived ideas and assumptions that I had were supported by multiple factors:

 Like for most, my stand-up comedy activities became an exercise in shear trial and error (that was mostly error) with no real way to correct it.
 Sit through any stand-up comedy open mic night and you can see comedian after comedian embark on this same approach.

-For those who truly have comedy talent and want to jump into stand-up comedy, here are some simple observations that you may want to consider:
+For those who truly have comedy talent and want to jump into stand-up comedy, here are some simple observations that you may want to consider as you move forward:

 - Creating stand-up comedy material that works and works well to generate laughs is not difficult at all.
 However it is a process, one that I don’t recommend that a new comedian try to tackle armed only with a few stand-up comedy tips and some assumptions that are not accurate.